GLOBAL MARKETS-Shares and pound splutter as UK dishes out budget gruel

 By Marc Jones

-LONDON, Nov 17 (Reuters) - Nagging recession and interest rate worries had Europe's markets spluttering on Thursday, and the pound started to sag as Britain sought to put its disastrous recent fiscal experiment behind it with an austere-looking budget.
+LONDON, Nov 17 (Reuters) - Nagging recession and interest rate worries had Europe's markets spluttering on Thursday, and the pound tumbled as Britain sought to put its disastrous recent fiscal experiment behind it with an austere-looking budget.

-Trading got off to a choppy start as optimism about Siemens' < SIEGn.DE> earnings and that the European Central Bank might slow its rate hikes gave way to the selling that dogged Wall Street and Asia overnight. .STOXX.EU.N.SS.T
+Early optimism about Siemens' < SIEGn.DE> earnings and that the European Central Bank might slow its rate hikes quickly turned into more selling in Europe with Wall Street also expected to open 1% in the red. .STOXX.EU.N.SS.T

-That was driven by renewed Fed policymaker talk that rates could shoot up further.
-It meant the dollar was fractionally higher after a recent 7% slump, though Europe's lower government debt yields suggested the bond markets were largely indifferent.
+That was also driven by renewed Fed policymaker talk that rates could shoot up further.
+It sent the dollar .DXY bounding 0.7% higher after a recent 7% slump and agitated government debt markets again.
+GVD/EUR

-Sterling had gone from $1.193 to $1.1850 GBP=D3 against the greenback in London by the time the country's new finance minister Jeremy Hunt began his budget plan with news of 55 billion pounds ($64.93 billion) of tax rises and spending cuts.
+Sterling had gone from $1.193 to $1.1798 GBP=D3 against the greenback in London by the time the country's finance minister Jeremy Hunt had delivered his new budget plan of 55 billion pounds ($64.93 billion) of tax rises and spending cuts.

 He and Prime Minister Rishi Sunak hope it will restore confidence after former PM Liz Truss' unfunded tax cut plans caused widespread panic, sent the pound to an all-time low and forced Truss to quit after just 50 days in charge.